Digital Nomad Philippines

 Once you arrive at the port, there’s a small charge to pay to enter the island, and then it’s a short 10-minute boat ride across to Boracay.

-Although you may have seen images of couples romantically relaxing on secluded beaches while flicking through Instagram, remember the Boracay Island is one of the main tourist destination in the Philippines.
+Although you may have seen images of couples romantically relaxing on secluded beaches while flicking through Instagram, remember the Boracay Island is one of the main tourist destinations in the Philippines.

 As an unofficial rule, the further away from station 2 you the quieter it will be.

 During my online search, the majority of accommodation advertised fell into the hotel, resort, or small apartment category.
 I found that low budget accommodation options were hard to find online.
 With basic studio apartment mostly started at 15,000 Pesos (£242.25) a week.

 It was during my second search on Airbnb that I found the following advertisement:

 “Nice apartment for rent.
 1 min. from the white beach on Boracay island.